stephenott0205/lab1/README.md

 ### IntelliJ Import

-To import the project files into IntelliJ, go to
+From the IntelliJ splash screen on start up, first configure your Java software development kit (Java SDK) in IntelliJ

-    File > New > Project from Existing Sources ...
+    Configure > Project Defaults > Project Structure

+Under Project SDK, select an SDK from the list (either 1.7 or 1.8 are fine).
+If there are no listed, you will have to select the directory with your SDK from

+    New ...

+On the CU CS Virtual Machine, follow this procedure:

+    New ... > JDK

+And the select the following directory:

+    /usr/lib/jvm/default-java

+Then, again from the splash

+    Import Project

-and then select the directory with the project files and hit Ok.
+and then select the directory with the project files (i.e., ``pppl-labs``) and hit Ok.
 On the next dialog, select

     Import project from external model > SBT > Next